-Although domestic applicants may apply for financial aid at any time, we recommend that you apply for aid when you apply for admission, in order to receive an aid decision in a timely manner.
-The information below is for U.S. citizens or permanent residents applying for aid.
-Other applicants, regardless of where they live or go to school, should submit an international financial aid application.
+Although domestic first-year applicants may apply for financial aid at any time, we recommend that you apply for aid when you apply for admission, in order to receive an aid decision in a timely manner.
+The information below is for U.S. citizens or permanent residents applying for aid as a first-year applicant.
+Other first-year applicants, regardless of where they live or go to school, should submit an international financial aid application.
 If you are a current student, please visit the Office of Financial Aid’s website for more information.

 Early Action & Early Decision I

 Early Decision II

 The 2021-22 FAFSA is available at fafsa.gov.
 You can request the required FSA ID at fsaid.ed.gov (use school code 001774).

 Note: If you are an Illinois resident who is not eligible to complete a FAFSA application for federal financial aid consideration, you may be eligible to complete an alternative application to be considered for State of Illinois financial aid.
 Visit the Illinois Student Assistance Commission (ISAC) website to determine your eligibility and apply.

 A short, free online worksheet available through your UChicago Account once you have applied for admission.
 The College Board’s CSS Profile (which requires a submission fee) can be substituted for this free worksheet.

 Please note that you cannot upload financial aid documentation through the CSS Profile IDOC system for UChicago Financial Aid decisions.